-East Marginal Way is not only an important route for freight, it also provides a key connection route for both trucks and bicyclists, where few alternatives exist.
-Separating both modes safely within the same corridor is an efficient use of our roadway system.
-As part of the project, the proposed Protected Bike Lane (PBL) between South Atlantic Street and South Spokane Street will provide full separation between the nearly 1000 commuters biking on the corridor and the large number of trucks that use this route.
-This project also aligns with the City’s Vision Zero goals.
-This project also provides opportunities to implement advanced technology strategies including adaptive signal control.
+East Marginal Way is not only an important route for freight; it also provides a key connection for pedestrians and bicyclists where few alternatives exist.
+The proposed Protected Bike Lane (PBL) between South Atlantic Street and South Spokane Street will provide full separation between the large volume of truck traffic from the nearly 1000 commuters biking on the corridor – aligning with the City’s Vision Zero goals.
+The project also provides opportunities to implement advanced technology strategies such as adaptive signal control.
 Adaptive signals will improve safety for all users by creating efficient traffic flow along the corridor.
-The potential to incorporate the rail crossing at South Hanford Street with the traffic signal will allow us to reduce queueing that results from train crossings.
+The interconnection and upgrade of the traffic signal with the at-grade rail crossing safety system at South Hanford Street will allow us to reduce traffic queueing that results from trains occupying rail crossings.
+Separating modes safely within the same corridor will make efficient use of our roadway system.

 The East Marginal Way project brings support from a broad and economically diverse group of partners and stakeholders that are vested in project success.
 These include the City of Seattle, Port of Seattle, Puget Sound Regional Council, State Freight Mobility Strategic Investment Board, State Transportation Improvement Board, SODO Business Improvement Area, and the Cascade Bicycle Club.

-The use of BUILD funds on East Marginal Way is a smart investment for the current and future use of the corridor use.
-The City is leveraging both local and Port of Seattle funds to maximize the benefits for our economy and citizens.
+The use of BUILD funds on East Marginal Way is a smart investment for the current and future use of the corridor.
+The City of Seattle is leveraging both local and Port of Seattle funds to maximize the benefits for our economy and citizens.
 Our Heavy Haul specifications are designed to minimize life cycle cost and reduce the long-term burden for local and federal governments as well as the roadway users.
 The full development of East Marginal Way is a top priority of the Seattle Freight Advisory Board, and we appreciate this opportunity to voice our support for BUILD funding.
 Thank you.